mmeyer2k/dcrypt/README.md

 # returned array will always be ['b', 'a', 'c', 'd']
 ```

 **NOTE**: This function works by seeding PHP's internal random number generator which has a maximum seed value
 of 64 or 32 bits, and therefore does not provide strong cryptographic security.

+**NOTE**:Versions of PHP prior to 7.1 have a broken PRNG implementation.
+For backwards compatibility in fixed PHP versions, pass `false` to the third parameter.

 ## Key Derivation Function
 `Dcrypt\Hash` is an opaque 512 bit iterative hash function.
 First, SHA-256 is